Ty Herndon: Early life

-Herndon then moved to Texas and found work performing in various honky-tonks across the state, in order to regain some of the money he had lost.
+Herndon then moved to Texas and found work performing in various honky-tonks across the state, to regain some of the money he had lost.
 His tenure in Texas included a stint with Louise Mandrell in 1987 at Billy Bob's Texas, a country music nightclub in Fort Worth.
 He competed on another television talent show titled You Write the Songs in 1987, but was unsuccessful.
 Herndon also appeared on The Porter Wagoner Show, a musical variety show hosted by country singer Porter Wagoner.
 By 1989 he had formed a backing band called Bayou.
 This act opened for Little Texas in 1989 prior to that band's signing with Warner Records.
 In 1993, Herndon won a local music award called Texas Entertainer of the Year.
 At the awards ceremony, Herndon was discovered by a representative of Epic Records, and he signed with the label later in the year.